auth0/docs/articles/connections/passwordless/spa-email-code.md

 ![](/media/articles/connections/passwordless/passwordless-email-enter-code-web.png)

-Once the user enters the code received by email, Lock will authenticate them and call the callback function where the `id_token` and profile will be available.
+Once the user enters the code received by email, Lock will authenticate them and call the callback function where the ID Token and profile will be available.

 ### Use your own UI